 gpfdists:// protocols are implemented internally in Greenplum Database.
 The custom and internal protocols differ in these ways:

-pxfprotocol.
+pxf://protocol.
 (See Accessing External Data with PXF.)
-To use the
+You can optionally register the

-s3protocol.
-(See Configuring the s3 Protocol.)
+s3://protocol.
+(See Configuring and Using S3 External Tables.)
 Internal protocols are always present and cannot be unregistered.

 pg_extprotocolcatalog table to specify the handler functions that implement the protocol.
 The protocol's shared libraries must have been installed on all Greenplum Database hosts.
 The internal protocols are not represented in the

 pg_extprotocoltable and have no additional libraries to install.

 GRANT [SELECT | INSERT | ALL] ON PROTOCOL.
 To allow (or deny) users permissions on the internal protocols, you use

 External tables access external files from within the database as if they are regular database tables.
 External tables defined with the

 s3 protocols utilize Greenplum parallelism by using the resources of all Greenplum Database segments to load or unload data.
 The

 gphdfs protocol (deprecated) leverages the parallel architecture of the Hadoop Distributed File System to access files on that system.
 The